mojtabanayyeri/5-StartE/README.md

 ## License
-kbc is CC-BY-NC licensed, as found in the LICENSE file.
+kbc is CC-BY-NC licensed, as found in the LICENSE file